Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 For detailed model installation and running instructions see chapter 2 in the [Atlantis manual Part I](https://research.csiro.au/atlantis/?ddownload=111).
 Here we briefly describe the main steps involved.

-## Why to compile the code yourself?
+## Why to compile the code yourself

 Atlantis is a complex modelling package that is based on a large number of processes, assumptions and equations.
 Appropriate and responsible use of such a package therefore